Novak478/novak478.github.io/_posts/2019-07-15-scalaRecipes.md

 }
 ```

-How to filter by a list of multiple columns (Spark with Scala): e.g. filter by list of PID/MIDs
+How to filter by a list of multiple columns (Spark with Scala): e.g. filter by list of two ids

 Problem: I have a list of tuples of #1ids and #2ids combinations that I need to use to filter my data.
 Solution: Use the Spark function concat_ws to concatinate column values and filter this against all of the tuples in the list mapped to also be concatenated values.